Coercive behaviour and how to escape it

 - Deny freedom and autonomy

-- Financial abuse, control by denying access to money
+- Financial abuse and control by denying access to money

 - Make jealous accusations to exert control